Erbenos/pcp-statsd-c/README.md

 [![Build Status](https://travis-ci.com/Erbenos/pmdastatsd.svg?branch=master)](https://travis-ci.com/Erbenos/pmdastatsd)

-This work was integrated into main [PCP repository](https://github.com/performancecopilot/pcp) and is build upon further there.
+This work was integrated into main [PCP repository](https://github.com/performancecopilot/pcp) as [pmdastatsd](https://github.com/performancecopilot/pcp/tree/master/src/pmdas/statsd) and is build upon further there.

+### What got merged
+Everything apart from the tests.
+PCP community prefers Python for them, so they were rewritten and extended ([see fork](https://github.com/Erbenos/pcp/tree/master/qa/statsd), testcase qa/1599), but are not yet integrated in PCP quality assurance process.
+Merging by itself required changes to the code, so there are differences between what is in this repository and what is in PCP tree.
+After merge, some improvements were, and will be made, as well.

+### What is left to do
+Integrate tests into PCP quality assurance process.

 # pmdastatsd - Performance Metric Domain Agent for StatsD

-_(under development, not yet recommended for production use)_

 This repository contains an agent that collects [StatsD](https://github.com/statsd/statsd) data, aggregates them and makes them available to any Performance Co-Pilot client, which is ideal for easily tracking stats in your application.